porsche-design-system/porsche-design-system/packages/components/src/components/form/select-wrapper/select-wrapper.usage.md

 Very long Select boxes that require scrolling make it impossible for users to see all their choices in one glance.
 However this cannot always be avoided.
 Therefore make sure that when open there is only a maximum of 7 elements in the field of view without having to scroll.

 ![Example for alignment](./assets/select-dont-items.png)

-### Text only
-Never use images or symbols within a selection list.

 ---